erasels/Aspiration-StS/README.md

 "Future Diary": Gain Energy at the start of each turn.
 At the start of each turn a random card in your hand is picked.
 You must play that card before any other.

 "Stabinomicon": Whenever you deal unblocked attack damage, apply 2 Greivous Wounds.
 (Increases damage taken by amount of stacks and loses halfs its stacks every turn)

+"Headman's Axe": Whenever you reduce a non-boss enemy below 10% of their HP with an attack, kill them.

+"Hangman's Noose": At the end of their turn, ALL enemies below 50% HP lose 2 HP.

 ###Crossover relics:
 Relics that are only enabled if you have the corresponding mods: